 The Metaxa2 Rarefaction analysis tool performs a rarefaction analysis based on the output from the Metaxa2 classifier (or the Metaxa2 Species Inference tool).
-The tool produces three different curves, one for only the observed taxa (the Observed number of taxa column), one for the maximum number of taxa possible, given that all unknown entries are individual taxa (the Theoretical maximum number of taxa column), and one modelled column that takes the proportion of unknown entries into account and then models the number of different taxa sampled at a particular number of rRNA sequences drawn (the Modelled number of taxa column).
-Depending on the options selected (see below) the Metaxa2 Rarefaction analysis tool can perform rarefaction at different taxonomic levels.
+The tool produces three different curves, one for only the observed taxa (the Observed number of taxa column), one for the maximum number of taxa possible, given that all unknown entries are individual taxa (the Theoretical maximum number of taxa column), and one modeled column that takes the proportion of unknown entries into account and then models the number of different taxa sampled at a particular number of rRNA sequences drawn (the Modeled number of taxa column).